 Annual Folk Music Event

-There is no need to purchase tickets.
+There is no need to purchase tickets during the day.
 But, please try to tip each band very well since they are working very hard to provide a donation to the Museum which supports our exhibits, upkeep, and educational program costs.

 Annual Chili Cook-Off Fundraiser Event

-Our Annual Chili Cook-Off is held on the second Saturday in November.
+Our Annual Chili Cook-Off is now held in April, typically on the on the second or third Saturday.
 Each year, competitive teams seek come together on-site to prepare and serve some of the best chili in the nation.
 These teams compete for “Best Chili” bragging rights throughout their organization, their community, and across the entire Old Dominion.
 Teams compete in Professional, Independent, and Military categories for their own top award.
 And, they compete for People’s Choice, Judges Choice, and Best Themed awards.
 So, if you and your workmates, family, or just a bunch of friends get together and form a freelance team, you could win it all in the Independent category.
 If you work in a restaurant or are a professional chef, your team could win as the Best Professional Team Chili.
 If you are in military organization, get two or three comrades in arms and form a team.
 If your chili is good enough, you could win the title of Best Military Team Chili.
 And regardless of whether you win in your category, your team could also win People’s Choice, Judges Choice, or Best Themed award, too.

 You can get your discounted tickets in advance (through our gift shop or our local partners) or full-price tickets at the gate on the day of the event.
 Here’s how the event works if you customer for the event: